sanyambassi/cte-client-install-ansible/files/README.md

-Place all installers in this directory
+Placeholder: Place all installers in this directory and update the reference in **playbook.yml**